About

 About Kaleidoscope Dance

-A top Chicagoland dance studio located at the crossroads of the Skokie and Evanston communities, Kaleidoscope Dance offers classes for dancers of all ages and abilities in Ballet, Jazz, Hip-Hop, Tap, Contemporary, Lyrical and Modern..
+A top Chicagoland dance studio located at the crossroads of the Skokie and Evanston communities, Kaleidoscope Dance offers classes for dancers of all ages and abilities in Ballet, Jazz, Hip-Hop, Tap, Contemporary, Lyrical, and Musical Theater.

 With a warm community atmosphere and small class sizes, our school is able to give each student personal attention so they can progress at a faster pace.
 We encourage quality dance technique and self-discipline while fostering a love of movement and self-expression.